 New York City, in compliance with Local Law 32, has adopted the NYStretch Energy Code as the basis of the 2020 New York City Energy Conservation Construction Code.
 As a whole, the NYStretch Energy Code includes significant increases to building energy efficiency that are anticipated to be 11% more efficient than the 2020 NYSECCC.

-The required minimum percentage of high efficacy lamps (light bulbs) increased to 90% from 75%.
+The required minimum percentage of high efficacy lamps (light bulbs) increased from 75% to 90%.

 An ERV or HRV is recommended however there are exceptions for balanced ventilation systems that utilize an exhaust fan and a duct connected to the return side of the air handler.
 Mechanical ventilation is now required to be tested by an approved agency.